Over the Counter Drugs

 Pseudoephedrine, a stimulant, and the active ingredient in many cold medicines, is used to relieve nasal and sinus congestion from colds or allergies.
 In certain situations, when abused, pseudoephedrine can cause hallucinations or an intense “body high.”

 Pain relievers are medicines that reduce or relieve headaches, sore muscles, arthritis, or other aches and pains.
 There are many different pain medicines, and each one has advantages and risks.
+Often, OTC medicines treat a sore throat, headache, or stomachache.
+They can help with the called adverse effects of a viral infection, but do not act as a prescription drug.

 Each pain reliever taken will affect each person differently.
 For example, ibuprofen may work to relieve a headache for one person, while acetaminophen works better for another.